relaxnow/js-guidelines/docs/rfc_jsguide.md

 ========
 Version 0.1

-The Authoritive version can be found at: https://github.com/relaxnow/js-guidelines/edit/master/docs/rfc_jsguide.md .
+The Authoritative version can be found at: https://github.com/relaxnow/js-guidelines/edit/master/docs/rfc_jsguide.md .

 Authors